ncats/drug_rep/README.md

 - **broad_reformatted.txt**: Data pulled and organized from the Broad Institut's Drug Rep Hub.
 The data version used is from *3/24/2020* and can be obtained [here](https://clue.io/repurposing#download-data).
 Variables include `CompoundName`, `TargetGene`,	`PubchemCID`, `InKey`, `MOA`, and etc.

 - **pharos_all_target_ligands-p1/2.csv**: Data from NIH's Pharos database; can be obtained [here](https://pharos.nih.gov/targets).
 Variables of interest include `UniProt`, `Symbol`, `Ligand Name`, `Ligand SMILES`, and etc. Note that the data file is split in two parts due to its large file size.

+### Key result files
+- **clusters.txt**: Contains the results from SOM clustering (i.e., which cluster does each compound belongs to); generated from `clustering.Rmd`.

+- **enrichment_analysis_results.csv**: Generated from `gene_enrichment_analysis.Rmd`.
+Contains a list of gene targets and their approved gene names for each cluster.
+A column on whether the gene target is considered significantly enriched in the cluster is also included (obtained by using fisher's exact test and then keeping a overall false discovery rate (FDR) of 1% by applying a beta-uniform distribution).

+- **data_w_identifers**: Generated from `gene_enrichment_analysis.Rmd`.
+Contains more identifiers for each compound, including CAS, pubchem id, sample name, smiles, inchikey, gene targets (symbol and approved name).

+- **cluster_and_smiles**: Contains the tox21 compounds,the cluster they belongs to, and their parent smiles.
+This is the final dataset used in Rdkit python code to get the corresponding inchikey for the compounds.

+- **`inchikey`** Subfolder: The files under this subfolder are the interim result files obtained from `compound_gene_relationships.Rmd`, by mapping the Tox21 compounds and Pharos/Drug Repurposing Hub compound-target list, using *inchikey* as the primary key.
+  - **drug_hub_inchikey.csv**: Compound and gene target pairs obtained from Broad institute's drug repurposing hub.
+The column headers are: cas, cluster, inchikey, short_key (i.e, the first 14 characters of the inchikey), and target_gene.

+  - **pharos_inchikey.csv**: Compound and gene target pairs obtained from NIH's Pharos.

+  - **pharos_and_drughub.csv**: Contains unique compound-gene target pairs obtained after combining the drug repurposing and the Pharos dataset.
+Combined, this datafile contains *1829* unique compounds and *1629* unique target genes.
+This file will also be used in `gene_enrichment_analysis.Rmd`.